Jnolley/Sepsis_Project/README.md

 *   The steps necessary to verify the output with respect to the expected output to determine if the test has passed or failed.

-The manual tests require the use of the openMRS online database and the use of patient data from there.
+The manual tests require the use of the OpenMRS online database and the use of patient data from there.

 No UI testing, security testing, or load/stress testing was performed for this milestone.

-The app is passing all unit-level and Manual tests.
+The app passed all unit-level and Manual tests.
 The unit-level tests achieve 100% statement coverage of the code developed by our team.